station-demand-forecasting-tool/documentation/pages/input/freqgroups/index.md

 If a demand forecast is required based on an expected increase in the service frequency on a line, then the service frequency of existing stations must be adjusted before the model is run.
 The affected stations are specified using service frequency groups.
 A frequency group must contain a list of one or more `crscode:frequency` pairs separated by commas.
 Frequency groups that should be applied are specified in the `stations.csv` file.

-*Note: When multiple stations are to be handled concurrently the same frequency group must be specified for every station.*
+*Note: when multiple stations are to be handled concurrently the same frequency group must be specified for every station.*

 Here is an example file: